Cherry Grove Beach in Horry County, South Carolina — The American South (South Atlantic)

 Ocean Drive had a strict midnight curfew for its clubs, but Cherry Grove did not, and Sonny’s became a favorite of late-night shaggers from midnight to dawn.
 Sonny’s was one of several area pavilions destroyed by Hurricane Hazel in 1954, but Nixon rebuilt it the next year.
 It remained popular with shaggers and other fans of beach music until it became a family arcade in the 1970s.
 Sonny’s was destroyed by Hurricane Hugo in 1989.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Fort Randall (approx. 1.4 miles away); Roberts Pavilion / Ocean Drive Pavilion (approx. 1.8 miles away); George Whitefield (was approx. 2.6 miles away but has been reported missing. ); Chestnut Consolidated School (approx. 2.7 miles away); Rebecca Randall Bryan (approx. 3.8 miles away); Atlantic Beach (approx. 4.6 miles away); Boundary House (approx. 4.8 miles away); South Carolina / North Carolina (approx. 5˝ miles away in North Carolina).
+Fort Randall (approx. 1.4 miles away); Roberts Pavilion / Ocean Drive Pavilion (approx. 1.8 miles away); Chestnut Consolidated School (approx. 2.7 miles away); Rebecca Randall Bryan (approx. 3.8 miles away); Atlantic Beach (approx. 4.6 miles away); Boundary House (approx. 4.8 miles away); South Carolina / North Carolina (approx. 5˝ miles away in North Carolina); First Post Road (approx. 5.6 miles away in North Carolina).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 9, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 1,892 times since then and 86 times this year.
+This page was last revised on February 12, 2021.
+It was originally submitted on February 9, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 2,122 times since then and 70 times this year.
 Photos: 1, 2. submitted on February 9, 2010, by David Bullard of Seneca, South Carolina.
 3. submitted on February 22, 2010, by J. J. Prats of Powell, Ohio.
 4. submitted on February 9, 2010, by David Bullard of Seneca, South Carolina. • Craig Swain was the editor who published this page.